 The new machine will continue the work presently being done in Google’s lab, optimization problems and machine learning, with time on the D-Wave given to all partners.

 Quantum computing is a tricky business.
 Beyond the general premise, which uses the laws of quantum physics and embraces randomness, we’re not entirely sure how much faster quantum computing is right now, compared to classical computing.
 This mainly comes from a study coauthored by Mattias Troyer, a prominent physicist, who claimed that quantum computers did not outperform traditional computers on key benchmarks.
-Also part of the study was physicist John Martinis, who was
+Also part of

 In the age of social media, texting, mobile e-commerce and video streaming it’s easy to overlook an experience hasn’t gotten better for smartphone users: talking on the phone.